 However, the heat source should not produce any light.
 The beneficial purpose of regulating the enclosure’s nighttime temperature is entirely defeated if the chameleon’s sleep cycle is disturbed.

 The CHE should be place on the top-middle of the enclosure, allowing for an evenly-distributed warmth throughout the terrarium.
-ZooMed has a wide variety of CHE options, all with simply explained heat output ratios based off the dimensions of your enclosure.
+We recommend the Fluker’s Ceramic Heat Emitter.

 What Else Is There?

 Here are a few other things you should keep in mind when putting together a chameleon lighting setup:

 Chameleons, like humans, are unique in their personalities.
 No two creatures are the same despite their basic survival needs being virtually identical.

 This is crucial to remember when arranging your chameleon lighting.
 The process will inevitably involve trial and error: begin by constructing a generic setup that covers all the essentials and then observe your pet’s behavior.

 Their favorite basking spot could be quite far away from the one you intended, in contrast to the scenario described earlier.
 You may want to have extra heating bulbs arranged across the enclosure: this is not to say they should all be running at maximum brightness, and naturally the addition of extra bulbs should offset the brightness of the others you’ve included.